google-pay/google-pay-button/README.md

 [![npm version](https://badge.fury.io/js/%40google-pay%2Fbutton-angular.svg)][npm-angular]

-An Angular version of the [Google Pay button][button-angular] as been created to make it just as easier to integrate Google Pay into your Angular website.
+An Angular version of the [Google Pay button][button-angular] has been created to make it easier to integrate Google Pay into your Angular website.
 The advantage of using the Angular version of the Google Pay button over the web component is that it eliminates the need to register `CUSTOM_ELEMENTS_SCHEMA`.